top of page

 Provide insight into the antagonist's perspective.
 Show their worldview, values, and beliefs, warped though they may be.

-Showing their perspective helps readers understand their motivations and adds depth to their character.
+Giving readers insight into perspective helps readers understand their motivations and adds character depth.

-It can also create opportunities for moral or ethical dilemmas!
+It can also create alternative morals and ethical dilemmas!

 Even the most despicable antagonists, Hannibal Lecter, can have redeeming qualities or vulnerabilities that humanize them.
 It could be a flicker of empathy, a tragic past, or a personal struggle.

-Readers will form a bond with them as they empathize with their past or current struggles.
+Get readers to bond and empathize with their past or current struggles.

 Show their backstory